getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 |        ---         |    Minidumps    |    Minidumps    |
 |        ---         |   Attachments   |   Attachments   |

-> \* Adding stack traces and capturing application crashes requires you to add an unwind library and hook into signal handlers of your process.
-The Standalone version currently does not contain integrations that perform this automatically.
+\* _Adding stack traces and capturing application crashes requires you to add an unwind library and hook into signal handlers of your process.
+The Standalone distribution currently does not contain integrations that perform this automatically._

 ### Building the SDK